48 Quick & Easy Alerting Sensory Strategies to Get Kids’ Attention

 (pin on Pinterest!)

-Visual Strategies that Increase Attention:
+Visual Sensory Strategies that Increase Attention:

 How does a bright, sunny room make you feel versus a dark room?
 You’re certainly going to be more alert with the bright light!